Warren Buffett’s Rule: “Never Lose Money” – Examining Its Viability

 Viability of ‘Never Lose Money’ Rule for Different Types of Investors

-For long-term, patient investors, the ‘Never Lose Money’ rule is undoubtedly applicable and can serve as a guiding principle.
+For long-term, patient investors, the ‘Never Lose Money’ rule can serve as a useful guiding principle, but only when it is translated into process rather than worshipped as a quote.

 Long-term patient investors - digital art